Estate Planning Mistakes That Could Cost You Money

 Not seeking professional advice.
 According to Forbes Magazine, taking a do-it-yourself approach could result in costly mistakes, such as setting up a trust yet failing to actually transfer your assets into it.
 When it comes to estate planning, having a trusted attorney to guide you and go over the fine print, while ensuring that all of your documents are legal and all of your assets accounted for, is a must to prevent costly mistakes and ensure your financial future.

 Contact Our Experienced Estate Planning Attorneys

 At Cavallo & Cavallo, our experienced New York estate planning attorneys can help you get the documents you need to ensure your property and assets are protected.
 We provide professional, effective legal representation for all your estate planning needs, while ensuring you get the comprehensive client service you deserve.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.